kamni/nodonuts/README.md

 To configure Django settings, make a copy of `srv_settings.py.example` and edit to fit your needs (see Django's own documentation regarding settings.py):

-    cd nodonuts/
     cp nodonuts/srv_settings.py.example nodonuts/srv_settings.py
-    vi srv_settings.py # or your editor of choice
+    vi nodonunts/srv_settings.py # or your editor of choice

 Next, prepare static resources (css/js/images) for being served: